Jump To:What is Usage?

-UsageUsage is a term in the job posting or job agreement that limits the scope for how the creative is to be used.
-Usage is limited by media (paid or owned, like radio, TV or Internet advertising campaign etc.), duration (length of the campaign), or geography (size of campaign typically local, regional, national or global).
+For Voice over, usage is limited by media (paid or owned, like radio, TV, or online advertising campaigns, etc.), duration, (length of campaign), or geography (size of campaign - typically local, regional, or national.)

 At Voices, we provide clients and talent with an opportunity to indicate and understand, respectively, how the client intends to use final files once they’ve been paid for and received.
 We call this usage.